reframejs/reframe/docs/introduction.md

  - **Custom server.**
    <br/>
    You can use Reframe as a hapi plugin so that you can create the hapi server yourself.
-So that you can for example add GraphQL / RESTful API endpoints to the hapi server.
+Which is useful if for example you want to add GraphQL / RESTful API endpoints to the server.
    <br/>
    You can as well use any other server framework like Express, Koa, etc.
  - **Custom webpack configuration.**